gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 }
 ```

-After making the change, run `terragrunt plan`, inspect the output to ensure it looks as you expect, then run `terragrunt apply`.
+After making the change, run `terragrunt plan`, review the output to confirm it matches your expectations, then execute `terragrunt apply`.

 </TabItem>
 <TabItem value="Terragrunt with _envcommon" label="_envcommon (Terragrunt)">

-When following the `_envcommon` pattern, there are two places that reference the git tag created by the release — the `.hcl` file with the reference to the module in the `_envcommon` directory and the environment and region specific references to the _envcommon file.
+When following the `_envcommon` pattern, there are two locations where the git tag created by the release must be updated — the `.hcl` file that references the module in the `_envcommon` directory and the environment and region-specific references to the `_envcommon` file.

 Below is an example using the `_envcommon` pattern to reference version `0.15.3` of the `single-server` submodule from the `terraform-aws-server` module.
-To update to version `0.15.4`, you update the value to the right of `ref=` in the source attribute.
-Since the version number denotes that this update is backwards compatible, it should not require any other changes.
+To update to version `0.15.4`, modify the value to the right of `ref=` in the `source` attribute.
+Since the version number indicates a backwards-compati

 ```hcl title=_envcommon/services/single_ec2_instance.hcl
 terraform {